 Organization & Legal Authority

-The county attorney is appointed by the county mayor with the approval of the county commissioners.
-The office of the county attorney was created by Section 3.08 A(1) and (2) of the Shelby County Charter.
-The staff consists of 17 full-time and 4 part-time assistant county attorneys.
+The County Attorney is appointed by the County Mayor with the approval of the Shelby County Board of Commissioners.
+The office of the county attorney was created by Section 3.08 (A) of the Shelby County Charter.
+The staff consists of full-time and part-time assistant county attorneys, paralegals, and support staff.

-- Determine whether a proposed policy meets applicable laws
+- Determines whether a proposed policy meets applicable laws

 - Provides oversight to the Risk Management Department

 The Shelby County Attorney’s Office is located on the Ninth Floor of the County Administration Building.
 View the department's staff directory to contact specific county attorneys.